esoxjem/MovieGuide/README.md

 # MovieGuide
-An app that shows all the popular/highest-rated movies.
-This app uses the MVP pattern to decouple all layers.
+An app that lists popular/highest-rated movies.

+This app showcases MVP pattern and Uncle Bob Martin's Clean Architecture approach.

 Libraries used:
  - RxJava